EnergyInnovation/eps-us/docs/cross-sector-totals.md

 ![summing non-energy expenditures by ISIC code](cross-sector-totals-NonEnerExpendByISIC.png)

 Tracking the change in revenues by ISIC code and by cash flow entity is more complicated.
 Revenue assignments to specific ISIC codes were already made in various sectors (transportation, buildings, etc.), but labor and tax shares of the assignments to non-energy industries were not separated out within the sectors.
 We must do that here, in a process called "partitioning."
 First, we total the changes in revenue by ISIC code prior to partitioning.
+(We also allocate any change in interest paid on the national debt to nonenergy industries at this stage - for more on this, see the documentation page on the [input-output model](io-model.html).)

 ![summing non-energy revenues by ISIC code before partitioning](cross-sector-totals-NonEnerRevByISICBfrPttn.png)